Information for Applicants from Foreign Institutions

 Note: The International Driver's Permit/License (IDP) obtained from the DMV does not authorize a foreign student to drive in the state of California.
 For information on obtaining a driver's license, visit or contact the Registration and Academic Records Office.

-Foreign Student Health Insurance Policy
+International Student Health Insurance Policy

 Obtaining a Social Security Number (SSN)